wntrblm/Sol/user_guide/docs/index.md

 Not with the default CircuitPython-based firmware.
 CircuitPython is designed to be approachable and easy to use, but it comes at the cost of not being as fast as firmware written in C. If you're feeling super brave, Sol is completely open source so you could write your own firmware in C and do whatever you'd like.
 The hardware uses a DAC that can do 1MSPS, so in theory it could output at audio rate.

+## Open source hardware & software

+Sol is completely open source and hacking is encouraged.

+* The [firmware](https://github.com/theacodes/Winterbloom_Sol/tree/master/firmware) is available under the [MIT License](https://github.com/theacodes/Winterbloom_Sol/blob/master/firmware/LICENSE).
+* The [hardware design](https://github.com/theacodes/Winterbloom_Sol/tree/master/hardware/rev1) is available under the [CC BY-SA 4.0 License](https://github.com/theacodes/Winterbloom_Sol/blob/master/hardware/LICENSE) and is designed using [KiCAD](https://kicad.org/) which is free and open-source.
+You can open the hardware files using KiCAD or you can check out a [PDF of the schematic](https://github.com/theacodes/Winterbloom_Sol/raw/master/hardware/rev1/mainboard/mainboard.pdf).
+* [CircuitPython][CircuitPython] is available under the [MIT License](https://github.com/adafruit/circuitpython/blob/main/LICENSE).

 ## Acknowledgments and thanks